Fatimainsha72/Fatimainsha72/README.md

 Hey There, I'm Insha Fatima 👋

 🎓 Currently pursuing my B.Tech in Computer Science.
-💻 Aspiring Software Development Engineer with a passion for building scalable and impactful web applications.I enjoy learning and experimenting with technologies like **JavaScript**, **React**, and I'm currently sharpening my skills in **Data Structures & Algorithms**.
+💻 Aspiring Software Development Engineer with a passion for building scalable and impactful web applications.
+I enjoy learning and experimenting with technologies like **JavaScript**, **React**, and I'm currently sharpening my skills in **Data Structures & Algorithms**.
 I aim to contribute to open-source, work on real-world projects, and collaborate on innovative tech solutions.

 🚀 Tech Stack